MrPickles/dotfiles/README.md

 - Currently, I use `MesloLGS NF` as my regular font.
   Follow the [Powerlevel10k font instructions][p10k-fonts] to install the proper fonts.
-- Ghostty, Kitty, bat, eza, delta, fzf, tmux, and Powerlevel10k use Tokyo Night Storm.
-Neovim follows the terminal (Storm or Day).
+- Ghostty, Kitty, and tmux use Tokyo Night Storm.
+Neovim, bat, eza, delta, fzf, and Powerlevel10k follow the terminal (Storm or Day).
 Fallback Vim and zsh syntax highlighting keep the terminal palette.
 - Setup rebuilds bat's theme cache (also used by delta).
 If bat is installed later or its themes are updated, run `bat cache --build` (`batcat` on some Linux systems).
 - After changing themes, reload the terminal configuration and open a new shell.
   Restart Neovim to load the selected colorscheme.
 Reload tmux with `prefix r`.

-Vendored Storm extras are copies from [folke/tokyonight.nvim][tokyonight] at `5da1b76e64daf4c5d410f06bcb6b9cb640da7dfd`, matching the revision in `config/nvim/lazy-lock.json` when they were imported.
+Vendored Storm and Day extras are copies from [folke/tokyonight.nvim][tokyonight] at `5da1b76e64daf4c5d410f06bcb6b9cb640da7dfd`, matching the revision in `config/nvim/lazy-lock.json` when they were imported.
 Each file notes its